anuradha081/Mobile-Incoming-Call-Indicator/README.md

 The objective of this project is to detect RF signals emitted by a nearby mobile phone and generate a visual indication through an LED.

-The circuit is particularly useful in situations where a mobile phone may be kept in silent or vibrate mode but its RF activity still needs to be detected.
+The circuit is particularly useful in situations where a mobile phone is ring its RF activity is detected.

 ---